Fujio-Turner/cb_completed_request/README.md

 **Notes**:
 This should return back a JSON of about 36MB~ish.
 Anything bigger will crash the browser.
+If the browser slowes to a crawl reduce the data size via `LIMIT 2000`

 ### Step 4: Analyze